 See spreadsheets for county, city, town & place data.

-UNEMPLOYMENT: The annual unemployment rate in Pima County in 2022 was 3.8%, down from 5.1% in 2021 and 7.6% in 2020, the first year of the COVID pandemic.
-Municipality unemployment rates in 2022 were:
+The annual unemployment rate in Pima County in 2023 was 3.8%, unchanged from 2022.
+City and town unemployment rates in 2023 were:

-NONFARM PAYROLL EMPLOYMENT: The number of nonfarm jobs in Pima County was up by 12,200 in 2022, for job growth of 3.2% (based on average monthly job numbers).
-The private sector added 10,500 jobs (3.4%) while government added 1,800 jobs (2.4%).
+The number of nonfarm jobs in Pima County was up by 6,200 in 2023 for job growth of 1.6% (based on average monthly job numbers).
+The private sector added 4,300 jobs (1.3%) while government added 1,800 jobs (2.4%).
+See spreadsheets, below, for the most recent monthly Pima County nonfarm payroll employment by industry/sector.

-WAGES: The average annual wage in Pima County in 2022 was $56,206 ($27.02 hourly), which was 95.9% of the Arizona statewide average wage of $58,620 ($28.18 hourly) and 90.8% of the national average wage of $61,900 ($29.76 hourly).
-Pima County's average wage in 2022 was up 6.1% from 2021.
+The average annual wage in Pima County in 2023 was $59,488 ($28.60 hourly), which was 94.4% of the Arizona statewide average wage of $63,040 ($30.31 hourly) and 90.9% of the national average wage of $65,470 ($31.48 hourly).
+Pima County's average annual wage was up 5.8% from 2022 to 2023, compared to wage growth of 7.5% statewide and 5.8% nationally.
+See spreadsheets, below, for the most recent Pima County employment and wages (average hourly and annual, by occupation).

 For more info on Pima County's personal income and GDP, check out the county's BEA Regional Fact Sheet (BEARFACTS)

-BANK DEPOSITS: In 2022, bank deposits in Pima County (as of June 30) were up 11.7% from 2021.
-The year 2022 was the third straight year of double-digit percent increases in deposits with growth of 20.0% in 2020 and 10.0% in 2021, respectively.
-The 20% jump in deposits in 2020 was the fastest rate of increase on record (with records back to 1994).
-Deposits in recent years were helped along by economic stimulus payments and other COVID programs.
+In 2024, bank deposits in Pima County (as of June 30) were down 5.9% from the year prior, after falling 11.2% in 2023.
+That followed three straight years of double-digit percent increases (11.5% in 2022, 10.0% in 2021, and 20.0% in 2020).
+The 20% jump in deposits in 2020 was the fastest rate of increase on record (with records back to 1994) and was helped along by economic stimulus payments and other COVID programs that year.

 A project of Southeast Arizona Economic Development Group (SAEDG) in partnership with Sulphur Springs Valley Electric Cooperative (SSVEC) and community sponsors